neulab/ExplainaBoard/docs/visualization.md

 also some rudimentary visualization tools at your disposal.

-**Charts:** If you want to draw visualizations of the bucketed analysis results or or confusion matrices offline, you can run the following command over one or more
+**Charts:** If you want to draw visualizations of the bucketed analysis results or confusion matrices offline, you can run the following command over one or more
 reports:
 ```shell
 python -m explainaboard.visualizers.draw_charts --reports report1.json report2.json